 Why should you create a website for your small business?

-Whether your small business is well-established, just starting out, or somewhere in between, having a dedicated website is a must.
+Whether your small business is well-established, just starting out, or somewhere in between, having a dedicated online presence is a must.

 Why is this such a necessity?
 Consider these statistics: